mediafellows/mediafellows.github.io/collections/_features/01_websites.md

 image: /assets/img/features/websites.jpg
 header_image: /assets/img/bg/features.jpg

 text: "Why build in-house or contract with an agency if a readymade, purpose-built distribution platform is already available?
 Our platform features a standard client-facing website with a modern responsive design which can easily be customized to your corporate identity.
-The time between agreement and launch can be as short as one moths including data migration.
+The time between agreement and launch can be as short as one month including data migration.
 Alternatively, we can skin the system with a fully custom design, or even help you create this design based on your input or style guide."

 subtitle_1: Start immediately
 subimage_1: /assets/img/features/details/website-white-labelled.png